Whatapalaver/100_Days_of_Code/README.md

 ## Log

+### R2D83
+I didn't get glowing feedback from my first tech test so spent sometime today (between hospital visits), trying to improve the structure of my code.
+I had too much action going on in my Account class (such as formatting) that could have been extracted to the Print class and also had a series of unnecessary state tests which then forced me to expose a load of my attributes solely for the purpose of testing.
+Anyway, I have improved my code as a result so it was a useful experience.
+I like getting criticism actually, it's a very good way to convince yourself that you do have some idea what you are doing.

 ### R2D82
 I finished the bank test and sent it off for review and then started the next on the list which is the twitter frontend challenge.
-Makers have prepared the backend which supplies an api. my task is to crete the browser side interaction.
+Makers have prepared the backend which supplies an api. my task is to create the browser side interaction.

 I find this pretty as it is all the things I have barely or never touched.
 I’ve started exploring React and within a few hours I managed to reveal the contents of the api which made me feel pretty thrilled. maybe I will like frontend afterall.